 More importantly: the cost to create and deploy powerful, attention-grabbing content is at an all time low.

 Not only is the cost to create and communicate content very low, but tools that remove the need for complex technical training are ubiquitous (Animoto, anyone?).
 Platforms to host this content are also readily available.
 I’m sure you’ve heard of Facebook, YouTube, WordPress, and Pinterest).

 What this all boils down to is control.
 In 2500 BCE China, there wasn’t a means available for the content creator to rigidly control how the audience perceived or imagined the content.
 In 2012, there is.
-In the modern age, platforms are now available which allow content creators to rigidly control how their content is both perceived and imagined (variance based on cultural perceptions aside, of course).
-If you want a very precise audiovisual message communicated to an audience, which platform has less margin for error – a thirty second web video or two paragraphs of written text in which the audience’s mind has to translate the words to images and sound?
+In the modern age, platforms are now available which allows content creators to rigidly control how their content is both perceived and imagined (variance based on cultural perceptions aside, of course).
+If you want a very precise audiovisual message communicated to an audience, which platform has less margin for error – a thirty-second web video or two paragraphs of the written text in which the audience’s mind has to translate the words to images and sound?

 What does this mean for the small business owner?
 If you aren’t already, start looking to interactive content platforms and ensure that your marketing program includes a healthy mix of search, social, and display.
 Digital marketing platforms offer an opportunity to reach targeted customer groups and engage them with innovative (and creative) content.